shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

 ```

 🔶 The curve demonstrates the model's accuracy of recognizing bad borrowers as the threshold increased and more borrowers are rejected.
 For example, when we reject 20% of the borrowers based on our model, about 40% of the bad borrowers will be rejected, meaning we have a higher predicting power by rejecting them by chance.<br>
-🔶 The curve is upward further apart from the diagnoal line and the model has satisfactory predictive power.
+🔶 The curve is upward further apart from the diagonal line and the model has satisfactory predictive power.

 Kolmogorov-Smirnov coefficient measures the maximum difference between the cumulative distribution functions of 'good' and 'bad' borrowers.